0nix/ggj21/twine/evidence_questioning.md

 "Agent Designation: Eight-Red-Zero-Whiskey-One-Seven-One-Three.
 You are required to present yourself at once to Central for dossier review following every day of operation while on assignment.
 Authorization.
 Delta-Sierra-Charlie-Hotel.
 Review of dossier will be conducted by Operations managers.
 Confirm receipt."

 You confirm.
 Everything about this operation is strange.
-The timing of the operation, the rushed nature of your briefing, the fact that so many resources were being spent on these two people.
+The timing f the operation, the rushed nature of your briefing, the fact that so many resources were being spent on these two people.
 Two persons that you had never even heard of being spoken about at any level within the Ministry.
 Even when everyone is subject to some form of vigilance, a line worker at a factory and his paramour are usually not subject to this much scrutiny. \n\n Even so, an order is an order.

 A car ride and the standard security checks later, you are in an interrogation room that is usually for crime suspects.

 You've been on the side of the metal table where both Lieutenant Sessler and Sergeant Bayer are looking from.

 You've also been on this side of the table as a part of counter-intelligence training.

 You've also been on their side of the table, an incarnation of the State fashioned into flesh and bone.